How do I prepare my kids for the clocks changing?

 So it’s that time of year again where we are soon to lose an hour’s sleep thanks to Daylight Saving.
 Hmm thanks for that, as if we are not tired enough already!

 Back in the day it used to mean that I had less time to get over my hangover, now it means my kid’s sleep can be affected and sometimes that feels even worse than a hangover haha!

 When the clocks go forwards it means that what was a 7pm bedtime is now 8pm and that can have a knock on effect to the following week as you’re starting the week an hour in sleep deficit.
 Here are my tips to help you through.

 What can we do to help our little ones transition smoothly to the new time?

 Starting a week or so in advance, shift your routine forwards by 5-15 minutes depending on how sensitive your child is to changes.
-So move naps and meal times back by 15 minutes every couple of days until you have made up the hour by the 29th!
+So move wake up time, naps and meal times by 15 minutes earlier every couple of days until you have made up the hour by Saturday!

 Some children will be absolutely fine with this and will just adjust over the next week or two.

 If your little darling is usually up with the larks at 6 am or even earlier, this is a great opportunity to make use of the clocks change and do absolutely nothing meaning that naturally you have ‘fixed’ their early rising! (until October anyway haha)